 Sometimes, I get this feeling like I’m gliding off the face of the Earth, like it’s so big and scary and strange, like I can’t find any safety to grasp onto.
 But, most of the time, I feel this impending sense of liberation that grows stronger each day.

 I wasn’t going to share my plans with you, but I realized that this decision wasn’t somehow divorced from my teachings of self-love and self-discovery.
 It was a direct product of these practices.
 This is a radical act of self-compassion.

-In learning to accept and love myself, I’ve learned to listen to my inner voice.
-And listening to my inner voice has taken me on a wild journey.
+In learning to accept and love myself, I’ve learned to listen to my wise inner voices.
+And listening to those voices has taken me on a wild journey.
 It made me write The Love Mindset.
 It made me start coaching.
 It made me share my authentic experiences when it was scary to do so.
 And now, it’s taking me out of the comforts of Western society and straight into the arms of the third-world.